Trevon Tate: Hamilton Tiger-Cats

-Toronto Argonauts
+Toronto Argonauts (first stint)

 Shortly after his Hamilton release, Tate signed a practice roster agreement with the Toronto Argonauts on August 26, 2021.

 Ottawa Redblacks

 Due to 2021 rules regarding possible pandemic limitations, the Ottawa Redblacks claimed Tate from Toronto's practice roster on September 19, 2021, to play for the team temporarily.
-He played at left tackle for the team's game against the Edmonton Elks on September 28, 2021, and then had his rights reverted back to the Argonauts shortly thereafter.
+He played at left tackle for the team's game against the Edmonton Elks on September 28, 2021, and then had his rights reverted to the Argonauts shortly thereafter.

-Toronto Argonauts (II)
+Toronto Argonauts (second stint)

 After playing one game for the Redblacks, Tate re-joined the Argonauts on September 30, 2021.
 He played in four regular season games for the team to end the 2021 season, including against the Tiger-Cats and Redblacks, who he had played for earlier in the year.
+He played and started in four games in 2022.
+He was on the six-game injured list when the Argonauts won the 109th Grey Cup.

+In 2023, Tate started ten games, including eight at left tackle and two at right tackle.
+He became a free agent upon the expiry of his contract on February 13, 2024.

+Calgary Stampeders

+On February 13, 2024, it was announced that Tate had signed with the Calgary Stampeders.
+He played in four games in 2024, but was released on August 13, 2024.

+Saskatchewan Roughriders

+Tate signed with the Saskatchewan Roughriders on August 19, 2024.

 Personal life

 Tate was born in Channelview, Texas to parents Paula Thomas-Smith and Gilbert Smith.
 He has two siblings, Melicia Terrell and LaKena Smith.